samhinton88/toady/README.md

 (async () => {
     const { makePage, base, PageProxy } = toady;
     const testProc = { type: 'goto', args: ['https://www.bbc.co.uk/'] };

     class BBCPage extends PageProxy {};

     const instance = await makePage(BBCPage, false);
     const app = base(instance);

     await app([testProc, { type: 'close' }])();
 })();

 ```
-`makePage` takes a [class which extends PageProxy](#proxy) as its first argument, and a boolean to set whether or not it should run headlessly as its second.
+`makePage` takes a [class which extends PageProxy](#proxy) as its first argument, and either a boolean  or an object as its second.
+When the second argument is a `boolean`, it indicates whether or not the toady should run headlessly.
+This function returns our puppeteer page object.

+ NB: A call to `makePage` is asynchronous and returns a promise, hence the use of the async / await pattern.

 `base` then consumes that page instance into an engine which makes use of a technique known as [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control), to pass sequences of commands (actions) to the Page object.

 ## Actions

-You can think of toady actions as being a little like HTML, except that, rather than describing the structure of of a page, they describe the structure of user decisions through time.
+You can think of toady actions as being a little like HTML, but rather than describing the structure of of a page, they describe the structure of user decisions through time.

-The minimum an action needs to send instructions to the Page object is a `type`, though frequently you'll want to pass along arguments too - you can do this in an array on the `args` key.
+The minimum an action needs to send instructions to the Page object is a `type`, which corresponds to a method name which the page / browser instance can respond to.

+Frequently you'll want to pass along arguments too - you can do this in an array on the `args` key.

 ```js
 { type: String, args: [String|Number|Boolean|Function] }